TheOdinProject/curriculum/html_css/intermediate_css/selectors.md

 ### Pseudo-classes
 Pseudo-classes offer us different ways to target elements in our HTML.
 There are quite a lot of them, and they come in a couple of different flavors.
 Some are based on their position or structure within the HTML.
 Others are based on the state of a particular element, or how the user is currently interacting with it.
 There are too many to cover in detail here but we'll have a look at some of the most useful ones.
 Pseudo-classes share the same specificity as regular classes (0, 0, 1, 0).
 Just like regular classes, most can be chained together

 **Note:** The (0,0,1,0) above is the notation for calculating specificity.
-You can find more about how it works [here](https://css-tricks.com/specifics-on-css-specificity/)
+To find out more about how it works, glance over the "Calculating CSS Specificity Value" section from [this article on CSS Specificity](https://css-tricks.com/specifics-on-css-specificity/)

 As always don't forget to check the [docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) to see a complete picture of what's available.